HeardMatthew/isss_multiband/readme.txt

   # LoadStimuliAndKeys_rdt should be done.

   BEFORE 1st SUBJECT
+  $ Run item analysis on RDT data to pick new stimuli
+      Performance must be close to current stimuli
+  $ Generate new, nicer stimuli for BOTH subject groups
+  $ Re-code to present new stimuli and such
+      Reintroduce jitter, silent events
-  $ Make a practice for RDT
+  $ Make a practice for RDT for use outside of scanner
-  $ Generate new, nicer stimuli
-  $ Make unique rhythms for each run?
+  $ Make a master list for scan order and rhythm stimuli
-  $ Check instructions, prepare for rhythm assessment
+  $ Prepare for rhythm assessment
+  $ Test your scripts in preparation for first scan

 Future versions:
-  $ Write function to permute order of blocks in advance for all subjects?
   $ Preprocessing results
     $ How to do STC for multiband?
   $ Data analysis!